jamesec/jamesec.github.io/o/ffmpeg.md

-# Upscaling DVD video clips with ffmpeg
+# Upscale DVD video clips with ffmpeg
 `Jun 23, 2025`

 I want to add embedded (hard) subtitles to some DVD clips so they can be played in the Obsidian slides or Keynote app.